gjulianm/prometheus-wan-monitor/README.md

 ## Running as a service

-You can use the prometheus-wan-monitor.service, set in *ExecStart* the correct path of the prometheus-wan-exporter executable and then drop the file in */etc/systemd/system*.
+You can use the prometheus-wan-monitor.service, set in *ExecStart* the correct path of the prometheus-wan-exporter executable (and change any CLI arguments you want) and then drop the file in */etc/systemd/system*.
 After running `systemctl daemon-reload`, you will be able to use prometheus-wan-exporter as a regular systemd service and enable it on boot if you want.

+## Dashboard

+In case it is helpful, you can download [the dashboard](dashboard.json) and import it in your Grafana instance.